-The HEROES program utilizes a multi-specialty, family-centered approach that recognizes excess weight as a chronic medical illness.
+The Weight & Wellness program utilizes a multi-specialty, family-centered approach that recognizes excess weight as a chronic medical illness.
 We provide a range of support services and care to children of all ages, including:

 - Nutrition status evaluation and planning: Our registered dietitians analyze your child’s current diet, make suggestions about how to improve it, and help you plan for success.

 - Behavioral modification counseling: If your child is used to reaching for a snack when bored or anxious, they might need help creating new habits.
 Our behavioral health service team will help your child – and your family – adopt healthier habits that will become automatic over time.

 - Fitness assessment and activity guidance: Our exercise specialists will help determine children’s fitness levels, suggest activities that they may enjoy, and encourage them to move more.